We are now accepting grant applications. The deadline to apply is January 31, 2021.

 - Priority will be given to applicants who do not have access to other funding sources (e.g. Provincial Community Healthy Living Fund).

-- Applicants are encouraged to contact their local Community Development Public Health Nurse for consultation when preparing grant applications and/or for help with implementation of awarded grants.
-Phone numbers for each area are as follows:
+- Applicants are encouraged to contact their local Community Development Public Health Nurse for consultation when preparing grant applications and/or for help with the implementation of awarded grants.
+Phone numbers for each area are as follows.

 - Acknowledge the contribution of the Central Wellness Coalition as appropriate in their project. (e.g. in media interviews, displays, and publications etc.).